jeftegoes/Cybersecurity/README.md

 ## 4.4.
 IMAP & SMTP

 - **IMAP** = Internet Access Message Protocol.
-  - Constrols how internet messages are sent.
+  - Controls how internet messages are sent.
 - **SMTP** = Simple Mail Transfer Protocol.
   - Governs how emails are sent and received.